joshbuddy/ghostbuster/README.md

 ## Usage

 Once installed, you can simply use `ghostbuster path/to/tests` to run your tests.
-You should get some output that looks something liek this.
+You should get some output that looks something like this.

 ~~~~